You’ve just received a shipment of sweet 29ers and can’t wait to put them on display in your store.

 People might ask questions about your bike shop on Facebook, but they’ll head to Google, too, to learn more about you and your bicycle shop.

 If your website’s not on Google, your competition who does have a website will steal valuable leads right from under your nose.

-Some of the searches people do to find a cycle shop include: “buy bicycle”, “bicycle shop near me”, “bicycle repairs”, or “bicycle online shop”.
+Some searches people do to find a cycle shop include: “buy bicycle”, “bicycle shop near me”, “bicycle repairs”, or “bicycle online shop”.

 You could be featuring for those search terms, getting more people through your door and making more loyal customers.

-And if creating content seems like a mountain you’d rather not tackle, hire me to do it for you.
+And if creating content seems like a mountain you’d rather not tackle, hire us to do it for you.

-Whenever you have a new cycling product you’d like added to the website, send me the picture/s and the details and I’ll add it.
+Whenever you have a new cycling product you’d like added to the website, send us the picture/s and the details, and we’ll add it.

-That way it’s done by a professional who know what it takes to make Google’s knees weak.
+That way, it’s done by the professionals, who know what it takes to make Google’s knees weak.

 A bicycle shop with a Gmail or Yahoo email address doesn’t look professional.

-With my web design package you can set up as many professional email addresses as you want, your hosting space being the only limit.
+With our web design package, you can set up as many professional email addresses as you want, your hosting space being the only limit.